dotnet/AspNetCore.Docs/aspnetcore/performance/caching/response.md

 Response caching reduces the number of requests a client or proxy makes to a web server.
 Response caching also reduces the amount of work the web server performs to generate a response.
 Response caching is controlled by headers that specify how you want client, proxy, and middleware to cache responses.

-The [ResponseCache attribute](#responsecache-attribute) participates in setting response caching headers, which clients may honor when caching responses.
-[Response Caching Middleware](xref:performance/caching/middleware) can be used to cache responses on the server.
-The middleware can use <xref:Microsoft.AspNetCore.Mvc.ResponseCacheAttribute> properties to influence server-side caching behavior.
+The [ResponseCache attribute](#responsecache-attribute) participates in setting response caching headers.
+Clients and intermediate proxies should honor the headers for caching responses under the the [HTTP 1.1 Caching specification](https://tools.ietf.org/html/rfc7234).

+For server-side caching that follows the HTTP 1.1 Caching specification, use [Response Caching Middleware](xref:performance/caching/middleware).
+The middleware can use the <xref:Microsoft.AspNetCore.Mvc.ResponseCacheAttribute> properties to influence server-side caching behavior.

 ## HTTP-based response caching